Building Customer Relationships: The Basics

-I was recently catching up with a customer I’ve enjoyed working with for years, and was thinking back on building our relationship.
+I’m thinking about building customer relationships l after catching up with a customer I’ve enjoyed working with for years.
+What went into building our relationship?
 At the time we met she was working for a small technology company.
 Since then she has taken a position to build and manage a lead generation team.
 She has been quite successful with this new company for quite some time.
 We’ve built and enjoyed a mutually rewarding customer relationship.

 See Customer Relationships with a Long View

 I decided to jot them down.
-Although they may seem basic, I think these practices are worth stopping to think about as we continue to seek and develop meaningful relationships with our potential buyers, buyer partners, and customers.
+Although they may seem basic, these practices are worth considering as we continue to seek and develop meaningful relationships with our potential buyers, buyer partners, and customers.

-Practices that Nurture Stronger Customer Relationships over Time
+Practices that Nurture Stronger Ties With Clients over Time

 Here are my thoughts on a few basics to help build closer customer relationships: